oliverde8/raycast-wordle-sutom/README.md

-# 💬 Raycast Sudom
+# 💬 Raycast Wordle / Sutom resolver

-A helper utility to resolve Sudom's in 🇫🇷 only at the moment.
+A helper utility to resolve Wordle(🇬🇧 English) and Sutom(🇫🇷 French) game.

-Quick and dirty :/